 This is also an aesthetic decision, much like text in a book, where a margin around the edges usually helps with readability.
 However, you are obviously at liberty to design according to your tastes.

-Most print shops will prefer that you send them the artwork set up like above (1-up, and without the border or margin lines) so they can take care of any gang-ups based on their unique production habits.
+Most print shops will prefer that you send them the artwork set up like above (1-up, and without the border or margin lines) so they can take care of any hang-ups based on their unique production habits.

-Note: whenever possible, send us the original file rather than, say, a PDF.
+Note: Whenever possible, send us the original file rather than, say, a PDF.

-Paper (stock) differs in terms of colour, texture and weight.
-Other important terms include coating (generally glossy or matte), opacity (ability to provide or prevent the transmission of light) and brightness (light-reflecting quality).
-When planning a print job, you may choose a standard, readily available, in-house stock or, you can request a unique paper that will add to the effectiveness of your printed piece.
+Paper (stock) differs in terms of colour, texture, and weight.
+Other important terms include coating (generally glossy or matte), opacity (ability to provide or prevent the transmission of light), and brightness (light-reflecting quality).
+When planning a print job, you may choose a standard, readily available, in-house stock, or you can request a unique paper that will add to the effectiveness of your printed piece.